Mojang/ore-ui/react-facet/docs/goals.md

 React Facet aims to address this issue by turning state management into a parallel mechanism to React's own state, to avoid the processing that causes the most cost in terms of performance.
 In particular:

 - React Facet makes it possible to update leaf values in a React tree without triggering reconciliation.
 Mounting and unmounting is still costly, but updates to styles, text content and attributes of HTML elements are [significantly cheaper](citation needed) when reconciliation is bypassed.
-- React Facet makes it possible to minimize or even eliminate unnecessary mutations of the DOM.
-In vanilla React, if a component updates, the DOM attributes get updated as well, even if the value that they get is the same they had before.
-This is surprisingly costly; React Facet provides equality checks that avoid re-setting styles, attributes and content to the values they already had.

 ## Web technology in game UIs?
 But why?

 The explosive growth of web application development in the last decades caused a lot of knowledge and tooling on how to do great UIs to have been accumulated within the web community.
 In turn, this led to the adoption of web-inspired technologies into non-web platforms, such as the integration of JavaScript engines as part of iOS development libraries, and many efforts to make mobile application development look like web development to drive developers into the mobile platforms.

 Games have started integrating web engines into their platform to be able to make use of the talent pool and tooling already available for UI development.
-In particular, [Coherent Lab's Gameface](citation needed) provides a web browser environment that can be directly integrated into a C++ codebase, with plugins to Unreal Engine and Unity.
+In particular, [Coherent Lab's Gameface](https://coherent-labs.com/products/coherent-gameface/) provides a web browser environment that can be directly integrated into a C++ codebase, with plugins to Unreal Engine and Unity.
 The [Chromium Embedded Framework](https://en.wikipedia.org/wiki/Chromium_Embedded_Framework) provides a very similar option for game developers in many popular environments.

 ## UI state management within Game Engines